Language Guide for Ramen Tourists: Essential Japanese Phrases for Tourists When Ordering Ramen

 Many shops — especially near train stations like Shinjuku Station — use vending machines to simplify the process.

-- 醤油 (Shōyu): Soy sauce flavor.
+- 醤油 (Shōyu): Soy sauce broth, offering a savory and slightly tangy flavor.

 Common toppings: